Ryo-0729/fleamarket_sample_79e/README.md

 ### Association
-- has_many :items, dependent: destroy
+- has_many :items, dependent: destroy'
-- belongs_to :sending, dependent: destroy
+- has_many :sending, dependent: destroy'
-- belongs_to :card, dependent: destroy
+- has_many :card, dependent: destroy'
 - has_many :comments

 ## sendingsテーブル